himalay1729/himalay1729.github.io/_research-interests/2018-02-15-three-body-problem.markdown

 tags: physics
 published: true
 permalink: /:categories/:title
-description: The oldest dynamical problem.
+description: `Sun-Earth-Moon' problem.
 ---

-The three-body problem is the oldest dynamical problem.
+The three-body problem can be said to be the oldest open dynamical problem.
+People have worked on it for last 300 years, to name a few, Newton, Painleve, Poincare, Sundman, Euler, Lagrange.

 [jekyll-docs]: https://jekyllrb.com/docs/home